zzsi/gbt/README.md

 `gbt` is a library for gradient boosted trees with minimal coding required.
 It is a thin wrapper around [`lightgbm`](https://lightgbm.readthedocs.io/).

-Give it a `pandas.Dataframe`, `gbt.train()` takes care of feature transforms (e.g. scaling for numerical features, label encoding for categorical features) and metrics print outs.
+What you need:
+- a pandas dataframe,
+- the target column to predict on,
+- categorical feature columns (can be empty),
+- numerical feature columns (can be empty, but you should have at least one categorical or numerical feature),
+- params_preset: "binary", "multiclass", "mape", "l2" to specify what type of prediction objective and default hyperparameters to use.

+You don't need to (though you are welcome to):
+- normalize the numerical feature values
+- construct the encoder to one-hot encode categorical features
+- manage saving of artifacts for above feature transformation
+- implement evaluation metrics

 ## Install